kennysmithed/oels2022/oels_practical_wk3.md

 ## A grammaticality judgment experiment

 By this point you know enough of the basics of jsPsych and javascript to work with a simple experiment.
-I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.
+We'd like you to download and run the code we provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.
 Next week you'll get a chance to build the experiment yourself before looking at example code from us.

 ### Getting the code